swtch1/lg/README.md

 - run [stressor](./cmd/stressor) with `go run ./cmd/stressor`
 - run [coordinator](./cmd/coordinator) with `go run ./cmd/coordinator`

+For testing all components save the coordinator can be started and kept running.
+Re-run the coordinator several times to see the scaling react to the dummy server load and various response times.

 Multiple terminal sessions are recommended but each service may be started in the same terminal by adding `&` to the end of the command.

 ## Components